MannarAmuthan/ios-tamil-weather-widgets/README.md

 ### Tamil weather widgets (ios)

-These are ios lock screen widgets, you can use it as normal widget also.
+These are ios lock screen widgets (using Scriptables(https://scriptable.app/)), you can use it as normal widget also.

 <img src="IMG_9722.jpg" alt="tamil weather widgets" width="500"/>